Monday, August 29, 2011

 27.08.11.
 Wiggins St view, container cordon.
 Rock fall hazard, Scarborough bluffs above Heberden Ave, post June 13 quake

 I detoured through Sumner to Nayland St again.
-Chocolate shop ghost below the cliff at the end of Nayland St was closed.
-Edwin Mouldey Track up the cliff to Scarborough Rd was closed too.
+The Chocolate shop was closed below the cliff at the end of Nayland St & Edwin Mouldey Track which went up the cliff to Scarborough Rd, also closed.

 27.08.11.
 Container cordon.
 Rock fall hazard by Edwin Mouldey Track, Nayland St / Heberden Ave, post June 13 quake.
 Closed chocolate shop on cnr

-Heberden Ave: I trekked the container alley, cordoning rocks & obstructing traffic, to Scarborough Reserve, roadside stream sewage smelly.
+Heberden Ave: I trekked the shipping-container alley, cordoning rocks & obstructing traffic, to Scarborough Reserve.
+The roadside stream was sewage-smelly.

 27.08.11.
 Shipping container cordon by chocolate shop, Nayland St / Heberden Ave, post June 13 quake